 One of the biggest measurements of how much a personal watercraft has been used are the amount of hours on it.

-Although the amount of hours is definitely a number that should be looked at, they key thing to know is that not all hours are the same.
-A poorly maintained jet ski can run into problems at as little as 100 hours, while a properly maintained jet ski can last over 300.
+Although the amount of hours is definitely a number that should be looked at, the key thing to know is that not all hours are the same.
+A poorly maintained jet ski can run into problems at as little as 100 hours, while a properly maintained jet ski can last well over 300.